Árpád Prandler: Education

+He received a Bachelor of Law from Eötvös Loránd University in Budapest in 1952, B.A. in history in 1957 and PhD from the Hungarian Academy of Sciences in International Law in 1972.
+He was a senior lecturer at the Faculty of Law at Budapest University and Honorary Professor at the Department of International relations until 2006.

+Career

+From 1962 to 2014, he held various positions at the Hungarian Ministry of Foreign Affairs.
+From 1963 to 1968, he was Deputy Representative of the Permanent Mission of Hungary to the United Nations and from 1963 to 1970, a member of the Hungarian delegation to UN General Assembly.

-1996–2014 Member of the International Humanitarian Fact-Finding Commission.
+From 1996 to 2014, he was a member of the International Humanitarian Fact-Finding Commission.

-1992–1997 Senior Adviser at the Ministry of Foreign Affairs.

-1997–2000 Deputy Director of the International Law Department of the Ministry of Foreign Affairs.

-1998–2002 Member of Hungarian delegations to preparatory work on the Statute of the International Criminal Court.

-1999–2002 Head of Hungarian delegation to the Preparatory Commission for the International Criminal Court.

-2001–2002 Director of the International Law Department of the Ministry of Foreign Affairs.

-2002–2003 Chairman of the Sixth (Legal) Committee of the United Nations General Assembly.

-2003–2014 Senior Adviser at the Ministry of Foreign Affairs.
+From 1992 to 1997, he was Senior Adviser at the Ministry of Foreign Affairs and from 1997 to 2000, Deputy Director of its International Law Department.

-2003–2014 Chairman of the Preparatory Committee for revising the Belgrade Convention of 1948 regarding the regime of navigation of the Danube.

-2006–2013 Ad litem judge, International Criminal Tribunal for the former Yugoslavia.
+From 2006 to 2013, he was an Ad litem judge at the International Criminal Tribunal for the former Yugoslavia.

 In addition, served as Chairman of the National Advisory Committee on International Humanitarian Law since 1999 and, since 2000, as Chairman of the Hungarian branch of International Law Association.